-8.1 All suspected or apparent fraud or financial irregularities must be brought to the attention of the Head of Internal Audit in accordance with Financial Regulations.
-Where the irregularities relate to an elected Member, there should be an immediate notification to the Head of Paid Service or the Monitoring Officer.

-- 8.2 If a member of the public suspects fraud or corruption they should contact the Corporate Anti-Fraud Team in the first instance.
-They may also contact the Council's External Auditor, who may be contacted in confidence. - The Council's Corporate Anti-Fraud Team can be contacted by telephone on 0800 1382940 or by mail to corporatefraudinvestigations@barnsley.gov.uk
+- 8.1 All suspected or apparent fraud or financial irregularities must be brought to the attention of the Head of Internal Audit, Anti-Fraud and Assurance in accordance with Financial Regulations.
+Where the irregularities relate to an elected Member, there should be an immediate notification to the Executive Director, Core Services in their role as Council Monitoring Officer. - 8.2 If a member of the public suspects fraud or corruption they should contact the Corporate Anti-Fraud Team in the first instance.
+They may also contact the Council's External Auditor, who may be contacted in confidence. - The Council's Corporate Anti-Fraud Team can be contacted by telephone on 0800 138 2940 or by mail to corporatefraudinvestigations@barnsley.gov.uk